perltidy/perltidy/docs/index.md

 ## FEEDBACK / BUG REPORTS

-A list of current bugs and issues can be found at the CPAN site [https://rt.cpan.org/Public/Dist/Display.html?Name=Perl-Tidy](https://rt.cpan.org/Public/Dist/Display.html?Name=Perl-Tidy)
+The best place to report bugs and issues is [GitHub](https://github.com/perltidy/perltidy/issues)

-To report a new bug or problem, use the link on this page .
+Bugs and issues can also be reported at the CPAN site [https://rt.cpan.org/Public/Dist/Display.html?Name=Perl-Tidy](https://rt.cpan.org/Public/Dist/Display.html?Name=Perl-Tidy)